hpaluch/dsPIC33CH-Curiosity/README.md

   - how to use: press S1 to increase RED brightness, S2 to increase GREEN brightness and S3 to increase BLUE brightness.
 It will wrap on overflow.
-Please be aware that LEDs are non-linear semiconductors so the brigthness has logarithm like curve (very sensitive to low values of PWM and insesitive to high values).
+Please be aware that LEDs are non-linear semiconductors so the brigthness has logarithm like curve (very sensitive to low values change and insesitive to high values change).